BLACK FRIDAY SALE: Save 50% on all my Swift books and bundles! >>

 What you learned

-We’ve had some really long projects recently, but that’s mainly a result of your SwiftUI skills really growing – you’re way past the basics now, so you’re able to tackle bigger projects that solve bigger problems.
+We’ve had some long projects recently, but that’s mainly a result of your SwiftUI skills really growing – you’re way past the basics now, so you’re able to tackle bigger projects that solve bigger problems.
 I realize it can feel tiring working on these larger projects, but I hope you’re able to look back on what you built and feel good – you’ve come such a long way!

 While completing these projects, you also learned: